staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

 ## Acknowledgments

-Special thanks to the [Home Assistant Community Add-ons][ha-addons] project for their invaluable work.
+Special thanks to [Franck Nijhof][frenck] and the [Home Assistant Community Add-ons][ha-addons] project for their invaluable work.
 This add-on heavily relies on their foundation:

 - Base container images
 - CI workflows and best practices